A FAMILY BUSINESS

 The Brien sugar bush was founded in 1956 in Sainte-Anne de la Rochelle, a village nestled in the heart of the Canadian countryside.
 At this time, the family patriarch Sylvio Brien operated a small sugar bush that focused on making hand-crafted products with the highest commitment to quality.

 A PROCESSING PLANT

-The modest "sugar shack" has since been upgraded and now, almost half a century later, is one of the largest maple syrup processing plants in North America.
-Although they head a company that exports tos several continents, Richard Brien and Guy Beauregard still remain grounded in respect for their family values and the land.
+The modest "sugar shack" has since been upgraded and now, almost half a century later, is one of the largest maple syrup a processing plants in North America.
+Although they head a company that exports to several continents, Caroline Bordeleau, Philippe Charest-Beaudry and their team still remain grounded in respect to Brien's family values and the land.
 They are dedicated to providing their customers with all-natural products of exceptional quality, made in the greatest respect for tradition.